falkopingskommun/fme-server-plugin/README.md

 # FME Server plugin

-**PLEASE NOTE THAT THIS IS A WORK-IN-PROGRESS VERSION NOT YET OFFICIALLY RELEASED**

 FME Server plugin is used to download data using FME Server.
 Send active layers, map extent, selected destinationformat and optional username to FME Server.